 The Complexity of Elevator Maintenance Contracts

-Elevator maintenance contracts are often filled with complex legal and technical jargon that can be overwhelming for any building owner and property manager to understand.
-These contracts are so difficult to understand by a non-elevator expert to interpret the numerous exclusions, conditions, and terms that make it difficult to know what services are actually included.
-The elevator service provider contracts usually state that the elevator service provider will show up systematically and or periodically which means there is no set frequency to receive maintenance.
-Without a thorough understanding of these documents, building managers may not fully comprehend their rights or know how to enforce the provisions of the contract.
+Elevator maintenance contracts are often filled with complex legal and technical jargon that can be overwhelming for any building owner.
+Property managers also struggle with understanding them.
+These contracts are so difficult to understand by a non-elevator expert.
+The numerous exclusions, conditions, and terms make it difficult to know what services are included.
+The elevator service provider contracts usually state systematic or periodic show-ups.
+This means there is no set frequency to receive maintenance.
+Without a thorough understanding of these documents, building managers may not fully understand their rights.
+They may not know how to enforce the provisions of the contract.

 This lack of clarity is a significant factor in why services are often paid for but not received.
-The complexity of these contracts allows service providers to get away with providing minimal service while still collecting full payment.
+The complexity of these contracts allows service providers to provide minimal service while collecting full payment.
 However, the elevator service provider is actually following the contract with the building.
-The building had agreed to these terms and conditions provided in a contract by the service provider.
-This is a key time to engage with elevator consulting services to help bring on a new elevator maintenance service contract.
-An elevator consultant understands the many intricacies of a new elevator maintenance service contract that will have turns and conditions to ensure service is provided and the building is getting what they’re paying for.
+The building had agreed to these terms and conditions provided by the service provider.
+This is a key time to engage with elevator consulting services.
+They help bring on a new elevator maintenance service contract.
+An elevator consultant understands the many intricacies of a new elevator maintenance service contract.
+Their insights ensure service is provided and the building gets what they pay for.

 The Industry’s Mystique: Dependency on Service Providers